superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 # Interaction Policy

+!!! warning "Feature still in development"
+    Much like GoToSocial, this feature is still in pre-v1 beta development.
+Naming or schemas or methods of approval / rejection may change.
+We aim to finalize the document by GoToSocial v0.21.0, at which point it can be considered "ready" for other ActivityPub implementers to use.

 GoToSocial uses the property `interactionPolicy` on posts, in order to indicate to remote instances what sort of interactions are (conditionally) permitted to be processed and stored by the origin server, for any given post.

 The `@context` document for `interactionPolicy` and related objects and properties is at `https://gotosocial.org/ns`.